OfficeDev/office-js-docs-pr/Contributing.md

 ### Markdown

 All of the articles in this repository use Markdown.
-A complete introduction (and listing of all the syntax) can be found at [Markdown Home](http://daringfireball.net/projects/markdown/
+A complete introduction (and listing of all the syntax) can be found at [Daring Fireball - Markdown].
-).

 ## FAQ